wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### Pods

-   * healthy-monolith.yaml configures "livenessProbe" (in folder healthz) and "readinessProbe" (in folder readiness) on port 81
    * monolith.yaml
    * secure-monolith.yaml

+<a name="Probes"></a>

+healthy-monolith.yaml configures "livenessProbe" (in folder healthz) and "readinessProbe" (in folder readiness) on port 81

+   * ExecAction executes an action inside the container
+   * TCPSocketAction checks against the container's IP address on a specified port
+   * HTTPGetAction - HTTP Get request against container

 <a name="DaemonSets"></a>